Goldfinch (Carduelis carduelis)

-Feed with: Niger seed is ideal
+Feed with: Niger seed

 Habitat: Goldfinches are most commonly seen in the southern parts of England.
 Their favorite places to be include bushes and trees, seeding plants and thistle-laden ground.
 During particularly bad spells of weather, it is not unknown for goldfinches to migrate further south.

 The stunning goldfinch is one of the most abundant and colourful finches on the British isles.
 With a bright red face that contrasts beautifully with a black and white head and yellow wing bars, the goldfinch also features subtle a brown mantle and and flanks with a white-ish underpart.